c4mbr0nn3/ecc-encryption/README.md

 ### User's secret role

-The user secret, which the user inputs, will be used to protect their private key.
+The user's secret, which the user inputs, will be used to protect their private key.
 This is typically done by:

-- Generate EC key pair
+- Generating EC key pair
 - Encrypting the private key with a symmetric key derived from the user's secret (using PBKDF2 and a salt).
 - Storing this encrypted private key with salt (ideally on hardware like yubikey).
 The system stores the public key, accessible for encryption operations.

+The user's secret is not stored in the system and is not equal to the password used to login in the system.

 ### Data Encryption Key (DEK) encryption (wrapping)